 - The Small Claims procedure is probably the fastest and most appropriate method of getting your money back.
 In most cases this will obtain a refund within a couple of weeks.
 More details of this are here: I’ve been refused a full refund.

 Please contact us for advice BEFORE starting a claim through Moneyclaim Online, so that we can properly explain the process and potential costs and risks.
 ModoMobi have not yet defended a case, but there could always be a first time.

 - Report ModoMobi to the regulator here: https://psauthority.org.uk/for-consumers/report-an-issue

 - Leave a review of ModoMobi on Trustpilot: https://uk.trustpilot.com/review/modomobi.com

 - Leave a Google review of Modomobi:

 ModoMobi have begun reporting the comments on the Trustpilot website.
-I have archived as many of the reported comments here:
+I have archived the reported comments here:

 If your review has been removed, please amend it to conform to Trustpilot guidelines and resubmit it.
 Even if you just say “Trustpilot won’t let me say how unethical this company is”.
 The one-star review will then continue to count.